Florence (video game): Development

+Staff abuse allegations

 After Florence's release, lead developer Ken Wong was accused of being verbally abusive by one of Mountains's staffers during the development of Florence.
-The staffer, who served as the lead developer on Florence, accused Wong of abusing him emotionally "to the point of depression and suicide."
+One staffer, who served as a lead developer on Florence, accused Wong of abusing him emotionally "to the point of depression and suicide."
+Another staff member described Wong during this period as "a very cruel person in a position of power who liked to make people feel bad to make himself feel better."
 Wong publicly apologized for his behavior in a statement, saying, "There are a lot of things I should have done better or differently during that time."
-The abuse and its impact on Mountains along with 2 other Annapurna Interactive studios was featured in a March 2022 People Make Games video.
+The abuse by Wong and its impact on Mountains along with abuse by auteur developers at two other development studios that had publishing contracts with Annapurna Interactive were featured in a March 2022 People Make Games video.
+A policy was implemented after Florence's development that allowed staff to decline one-on-one meetings with Wong if they thought he was overstepping and to use a safeword that would immediately end any conversation with him.